 Stage 1: The waist

-- Measure from one side to the other keeping the jean flat & double the measurement.
+We begin by buttonning up the jeans.
+We then lay the jeans flat with the top waist band evenly flat on the back.
+We measure from one side to the other keeping the jean flat & double the measurement.

 Stage 2: The hip

-- Measure from side to side flat across the jean at this point.
+We measure 3 inches or 7.5cm from the crotch stitch.
+Then measure from side to side flat across the jean at this point.

 Stage 3: Front rise

-- Lay flat and measure from crotch seam to top of jean with top button fastened.
+After we lay flat and measure from crotch seam to top of jean with top button fastened.

 Stage 4: Back rise